How we make Fruity Parachutes

-1. The shape has the theoretical maximum drag coefficient of 1.5 for vertical descent
+1. The shape has the theoretical maximum drag coefficient of 1.5 for vertical descent.

-3. Has the lightest weight per load capacity
+3. Has the lightest weight per load capacity.

-4. Packs into the smallest volume
+4. Packs into a small volume.

 Overall Design: